 - Connect the Ethernet cable from the theater network to the Management port on the input panel. - 2.
 In the left navigation menu, select Service Setup > Network Settings. - 3.
-In the Port list, select Management. - 4.
+Select the Ethernet Settings tab. - 4.
+In the Port list, select Management. - 5.
 Enter the network settings: - To obtain the network settings automatically, select Automatic. - To enter the settings manually, select Manual and complete these fields: